mmamontx/ja2-stracciatella-mp/README.md

         - Etc.
     - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
 Only the server should be able to assign mercs to the squads.
 Prevent selecting and controlling mercs from squads of other players.
     - Verify repetitive starts and connections/disconnections within a single run.
     - Testing: manual and automated.
+Enable GitHub CI.
     - Remove RakNet from source code and use it as a binary.
     - Handle connections/disconnections after the game gets started (after the first time compression button click).
     - Add binary release(s) and installation instructions.
     - Pass merc top left corner speech to the client.
     - Investigate how come ST::string direct assignment (see Overhead.h) causes crashes at random locations (buffer overflow?).
-For fun (remove it from the release or make it optional):
+- For fun (remove it from the release or make it optional):
     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.
     - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).